 Course material: 140+ page theory reader containing a copy of the slides.
 The booklet Heat Transfer Theory applied to Electronics Cooling by Lasance & Luiten is being updated and will become available.

-A copy of relevant papers on the topics is available on request.
+A copy of relevant papers on the topics is available upon request.

 Certification